 Once the analyzer has been taken out of the vacuum system, the filament may be rapidly exchanged.
 A clean pair of needle nose pliers and the allen wrench provided with the new Extorr filament are all the tools required.

 Can the software support more than one Extorr unit?

 Yes the software supports as many Extorr units as there are serial ports, both real and virtual, on your computer.

 Can a Faraday cup unit be upgraded to a multiplier detection system in the Field?

 Yes, a multiplier detector kit, MULTKIT, is available to convert any XT(N)00 into an XT(N)00M.
 The multiplier is plugged into the probe and a high voltage module is plugged into the electronics box.
 No special tools are required except proper vacuum practices (clean gloves) should be employed when handling the multiplier.

 Other RGAs have a 5 inch Conflat nipple on their probes.
 Can you supply one of these?

 Yes.
 Unlike some other RGAs, the Extorr probe is self supporting and does not require such a nipple.
 At the customer’s option, the probe may extend into the vacuum system or not.
-For those that require a less intrusive ionizer position, three, five, and seven inch long Conflat nipples are available from Extorr.
+For those that require a less intrusive ionizer position, a five inch long Conflat nipple is available from Extorr.